 A program record nine players were named All-Ivy at the end of the season, with four first-team selections, two second-team selections, and three named honorable mention.
 Throughout the course of the spring, the Quakers earned four Ivy League Player of the Week awards, also a program record.

 Working with hitters and catchers, Santello has helped guide a Penn offense that has scored over 200 runs the past two seasons, and in 2014 the Quakers finished ranked 21st in the nation in slugging percentage (0.419).
 He's also worked with catcher Austin Bossart, who has been named to the Johnny Bench Award watch list the past two seasons.

-After spending the past two seasons as an assistant coach for the Quakers, Mike Santello has been promoted to the role of Recruiting Coordinator/Assistant Coach.
-The third-year assistant previously served at his alma mater, Eastern, where he spent three seasons as the recruiting coordinator and assistant coach as well.
+Prior to Penn, Santello previously served at his alma mater, Eastern, where he spent three seasons as the recruiting coordinator and assistant coach as well.

-A four-year standout at Eastern on the field for the Eagles, Santello was named the PAC's Most Valuable Player after his senior season which also earned All-PAC honors.
+A four-year standout at Eastern on the field for the Eagles, Santello earned All-PAC honors in his senior season.
 A three-year captain of the Eagles, Santello was consistently at or near the top of his club's offensive categories while carrying a .980 fielding percentage at second base.